 Oh, my goodness… they are beyond pretty.
 The red velvet crinkle cookies are perfectly crisp outside and lightly chewy at the center.
 The cream cheese filling creates a delightful salty contrast that prevents the sweet cookies from becoming cloying.

-- ½ cup + 2 tablespoons butter, softened to room temperature
+- 10 tablespoons butter softened to room temperature

 - 1 teaspoon baking powder